WKIP; tune up on shorter tower

 The shelter was made by Broadcast Electronics, it is somewhat small, but serviceable.

 The LG window unit works well enough to keep the shelter cool.
-The transmitter runs at about 35% efficiency, so if the TPO is 470 watts.
-Thus the transmitter is putting 300 watts of heat into the room continuously.
+The transmitter runs at about 35% efficiency.
+The TPO is 470 watts, thus the transmitter puts out about 300 watts of heat into the room continuously.

 The local cord cutters can get the following channels: